 General Discussion

 In this meta-analysis, we set out to quantify and assess the developmental trajectory of infants’ sensitivity to mispronunciations.
-Overall, the results of the meta-analysis showed that infants reliably fixate the target object when given both correctly pronounced and mispronounced labels.
-Infants not only recognize object labels when they were correctly pronounced, but are also likely to accept mispronunciations as acceptable labels for targets, in the presence of a distractor image.
+Overall, the results of the meta-analysis showed that infants reliably fixate the target object when hearing both correctly pronounced and mispronounced labels.
+Infants not only recognize object labels when they were correctly pronounced, but are also likely to accept mispronunciations as labels for targets, in the presence of a distractor image.
 Nonetheless, there was a considerable difference in target fixations in response to correctly pronounced and mispronounced labels, suggesting that infants show an overall mispronunciation sensitivity based on the current experimental literature.
 In other words, infants show sensitivity to what constitutes unacceptable, possibly meaning-altering variation in word forms, thereby displaying knowledge of the role of phonemic changes throughout the ages assessed here (6 to 30 months).
 At the same time, infants, like adults, can recover from mispronunciations, a key skill in language processing.